o3de/o3de.org/content/docs/user-guide/interactivity/robotics/concepts-and-components-overview.md

 `JointManipulationComponent` allows you to set target positions for all joints.
 If you wish to control the movement using trajectory through
 [FollowJointTrajectory action](https://github.com/ros-controls/control_msgs/blob/master/control_msgs/action/FollowJointTrajectory.action), use `JointsTrajectoryComponent`.

+The implementation is available in `ROS2Controllers` Gem.

 #### Joint States

 `JointsManipulationComponent` also publishes [joint states](https://docs.ros2.org/latest/api/sensor_msgs/msg/JointState.html) by default.

+The implementation is available in `ROS2Controllers` Gem.

 ### Vehicle Model

 `VehicleModelComponent` serves the purpose of converting inputs such as target velocity, steering or acceleration to physical forces on parts of a vehicle (robot). `VehicleModel` has a `VehicleConfiguration` which is used to define axles, parametrize and assign wheels.
 The model requires a `WheelControllerComponent` present in each wheel entity.
 It also uses an implementation of `DriveModel`, which converts vehicle inputs to forces acting on steering elements and wheels.

+The implementation is available in `ROS2Controllers` Gem.

 ### Vehicle Dynamics